 These files can be edited by using any ASCII text editor.

-FoxSet.py (current version: 18.1): A python script that assists the user with setting up the “.ini” files.
+Additionally, an Excel file SI_volcanoes_list.xlsx, is included, which contains all the volcanoes of the world with the Smithsonian Institute IDs, locations and summit elevation.
+This is used by FoxSet.py when including a new volcano for REFIR execution.

-FIX (current version: 18.1): A python program which provides the system operator with a graphical user interface (GUI) that displays the status of data sources (e.g. radar stations) and allows the control of the input and boundary parameters needed for the computation of the current MER.
+FIX (current version: 19.0): A python program which provides the system operator with a graphical user interface (GUI) that controls the operation mode (real-time or reanalysis), displays the status of data sources (e.g. radar stations) and allows the control of the input and boundary parameters needed for the computation of the current MER.
 FIX generates and updates the configuration file “fix_config.txt”.
 Furthermore, FIX provides an interface to add plume height and MER information manually.
 (For example information which reached the operator via telephone.)
 These data and MER inferred from them are stored in separate files, named “fix_OBSin.txt” and “fix_MERin.txt”.
 When initiated, FIX retrieves the relevant parameters of the selected volcano from the “.ini” files within the “refir_config” folder.

 fix_config.txt: ASCII file that is generated by FIX.
-It contains 162 parameters, including the entrainment coefficients, atmospheric data, and weight factors for specific models (see Appendix A for a complete list), and provides key information required for the data processing performed by the routine FOXI.
+It contains 171 parameters, including the entrainment coefficients, atmospheric data, and weight factors for specific models (see Appendix A for a complete list), and provides key information required for the data processing performed by the routine FOXI.
 Hence this file can be regarded as the data link between the operator (using FIX) and FOXI (processing data to compute MER).
 Although it is strongly recommended to use only FIX for changing the parameters while running REFIR operations, the fact that the configuration file is a human-readable plain txt file with an intuitive fixed structure and format, illustrated in the table in Appendix A, provides the user with the ability to directly modify entries manually in fix_config.txt.
 We emphasize that this should be considered as a back-up method of interacting with the REFIR system (e.g. to be used if FIX is not available), since a single erroneous entry in fix_config.txt would corrupt the whole file and result in an error of FOXI.

-FOXI (current version: 18.1): This python program is the core of the REFIR system and performs the computation of MER by following the key strategy depicted in Figure 1.
-Once initialized, FOXI constantly iterates a sequence of processes (described below in chapter 5 and illustrated in detail in Appendix B), with a repetition rate of 5 minutes.
+FOXI (current version: 19.0): This python program is the core of the REFIR system and performs the computation of MER by following the key strategy depicted in Figure 1.
+Once initialized, FOXI constantly iterates a sequence of processes (described below in chapter 5 and illustrated in detail in Appendix B), with a repetition rate of 5 minutes in real-time mode.
 This procedure implies that changes within the observed signals as well as modifications provoked by the operator will take effect with a maximum time lag of 5 minutes.
 Hence FOXI can be considered to be a monitoring system that reflects the situation in quasi real-time.